We may get commissions for purchases made through links in this post.

 Method 2

-You can also just grate the soap and put it in a blender or food processor, and adding water slowly until it liquifies to the desired consistency.
+You can also just grate the soap with a cheese grater and put it in a blender or food processor, and adding water slowly until it liquifies to the desired consistency.
 This method and Method 1 are about equally difficult – it depends whether you’d rather cook or grate.

 Method 3